What is Mirin?

 What is Mirin-type Condiment?

 Mirin-type condiment (みりんタイプ調味料、みりんタイプ醸造調味料) contains 8-14% alcohol and 2 % salt.
-It’s made of starch syrup, water, alcohol, rice, salt.
+It’s made of starch syrup, water, alcohol, rice, and salt.

 - Manjo Aji-Mirin (Kikkoman)